I GOT A REQUEST FOR DUI HEARING FORM, WHAT DO I DO?

 If you have been arrested for a DUI anywhere in Washington State, you need to call me right away!
-Do not hesitate if you have been charged with DUI, as you only have 20 days to request a hearing to avoid any possible license suspension (on January 1, 2019 this time period will change to 7 days).
-You have 20 days from the date of your arrest to ask for a hearing if you either (1) submitted to a breath test and the alleged results are above .08 (if one is below, you need not request a hearing as the DOL will not be able to establish one of the necessary elements for suspension) or (2) refused to take a breath or blood test after being requested by law enforcement.
-For those individuals who were subjected to a blood draw due to the suspected use of marijuana (a Marijuana DUI) or because the machine was broken or you were incapable of providing a breath test, you will have 20 days from notice of suspension (sent to you by DOL in the mail) to request a hearing.
+Do not hesitate if you have been charged with DUI, as you only have 7 days to request a hearing to avoid any possible license suspension.
+You have 7 days from the date of your arrest to ask for a hearing if you either (1) submitted to a breath test and the alleged results are above .08 (if one is below, you need not request a hearing as the DOL will not be able to establish one of the necessary elements for suspension) or (2) refused to take a breath or blood test after being requested by law enforcement.
+For those individuals who were subjected to a blood draw due to the suspected use of marijuana (a Marijuana DUI) or because the machine was broken or you were incapable of providing a breath test, you will have 7 days from notice of suspension (sent to you by DOL in the mail) to request a hearing.

 Should I even bother asking for a hearing with the DOL?

 If arrested for a Seattle DUI, I highly advise you request a hearing to challenge any license suspension.
-You only have 20 days from the date of your arrest (this will change to 7 days on January 1, 2019) to request a hearing.
+You only have 7 days from the date of your arrest to request a hearing.
 There is a hearing request fee of $375 -The price for the DOL has changed just since I started practicing from $100 to $200 to now the current fee of $375 to challenge your (Washington State DUI) license suspension.
 This is what I think about that change in fee: DOL hearing fees increase to discourage people from challenging suspensions!...this is a blatant attempt to discourage due process

 What happens if I don't request a hearing to fight my suspension?